BasharShatohi/Own-Your-Style-Smart-Wardrobe-Outfit-Recommendation-System/README.md

 Turns a raw photo of one garment into a machine-readable attribute record.

 ### Why two models

-They fail in opposite directions, which is what makes the pairing worth its cost.

 **[Florence-2-base](https://huggingface.co/microsoft/Florence-2-base)** generates
 a free-text description.
 It is open-vocabulary, so it reports details nobody